spraakbanken/korp-frontend/doc/frontend_devel.md

         site: 2
     ```
 - **news_url** - See [News widget](#news-widget)
 - **reduce_word_attribute_selector** - String, `union` / `intersection`.
-For the "compile based on" configuration in statistics, show all selected corpora _word_ attributes or only the attributes common to selected corpora. **Warning:** if set to `"union"`, the statistics call will fail if user selects an attribute that is not supported by a selected corpus.
+For the "compile based on" configuration in statistics, show all selected corpora _word_ attributes or only the attributes common to selected corpora.
 - **reduce_struct_attribute_selector** - Same as **reduce_word_attribute_selector**, but for structural attributes.
 - **statistics** - Boolean.
 Enable statistics search.
 Default: `true`
 - **statistics_case_insensitive_default** - Boolean.
 Decides if the "Group by" option should be case-insensitive by default.